TechLabs-Berlin/H8-Identifier/h8-identifier/twitter_classifier/README.md

 Issue:
 - As for now you need to be in cd /H8-Identifier/backend/twitter_classifier to run test.py
+- Update 30.01.2021: __init__.py is in that directory however still following error
+  - FileNotFoundError: [Errno 2] No such file or directory: 'vectorizer.pkl'
 - If you can fix the bug so that you can run it also from main directory, please update - thanks a lot

 # url_to_hate.py takes a youtube url and generates predictions